How to Capture Action in your Photos with Shutter Speed

 If you need a brush up on getting your camera off the auto setting and shooting in manual, be sure and check out Your Ultimate Guide to Shooting in Manual Mode.

 Let's Capture a Practice Pour!

-The best way to learn a new technique with your camera is to set up a practical experiment and learn in a controlled environment before the pressure of a real event.
-In this case we’re going to learn by pouring some water into a glass.
+The best way to learn a new technique with your camera is to set up a practical experiment and learn in a controlled environment before the pressure of taking photos at a real event.
+In this case, we’re going to learn by pouring some water into a glass.
 Before you begin, you will want to gather a few items for your setup.
 Here’s your list: